GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

             *   Synthesize `collectedInformation` from titles, links, and snippets.
             *   Extract `title` and `url` for the `sources` output field.
             *   Formulate diverse search queries.
 *   **Rationale:** This enhancement moves the `conductIndependentResearch` flow closer to production readiness by simulating a more realistic interaction with a search tool.
 It improves the quality and structure of data the LLM works with and prepares the system for easier integration with an actual search API.
 This aligns with Phase 1.A.2 of the Strategic Roadmap ("Implement Real webSearch Tool" and "Basic Agentic Behavior with Genkit").
+The current structure and prompt instructions for the `conductIndependentResearch` flow, with its multi-query guidance and synthesis steps, satisfy the Phase 1 requirement for "Basic Agentic Behavior with Genkit."
 *   **Files Modified:** `src/ai/flows/conduct-independent-research.ts`.

 **2. Enhance `answerGs1Questions` for Structured RAG Input & Citation**
 *   **Date:** October 26, 2023
 *   **Objective:** Modify the `answerGs1Questions` flow to accept structured document chunks and enable the AI to cite sources in its answers, moving towards a more mature RAG pipeline.
-This includes asking the AI to generate its reasoning steps.
+This includes asking the AI to generate its reasoning steps and allowing users to provide optional metadata.
 *   **Changes:**
     *   **`src/ai/schemas.ts`**:
         *   `AnswerGs1QuestionsInputSchema` updated to expect `documentChunks: z.array(DocumentChunkSchema)` instead of `documentContent: z.string()`. `DocumentChunkSchema` includes `content`, `sourceName`, `pageNumber` (optional), and `sectionTitle` (optional).